elastic/kibana/x-pack/plugins/security_solution/public/common/containers/sourcerer/readme.md

  - called on from detections and timelines scopes
  - `signalIndexNeedsInit` - when defined, signal index has been initiated but does not exist
  - `pollForSignalIndex` - when false, signal index has been initiated

+### Adding sourcerer to a new page
+- In order for the sourcerer to show up on a page, it needs to be added to the array `sourcererPaths`
+- The scope of a sourcerer component will be default unless the path is added to the `detectionsPaths` array, in which case the scope can be detections